greyhatharold/Hephaestus/README.md

 - Planning a scientific experiment
 - Exploring new technologies

-The system automatically detects your domain and connects you with the right AI agent to help develop your idea.
+The system automatically detects your domain and connects you with either a specialized agent or a collaborative team of AI experts to help develop your idea.

 ## Core Components